 Cheeseburger Ravioli Burger

-Like many of my greatest ideas, this one came to me in a dream.
+Like many of my greatest ideas, this cheeseburger ravioli came to me in a dream.
 A beautiful beautiful dream.
 Making an extra large ravioli has been on my list for a while, but I had no idea what would be in it.
 I woke up immediately trying to tell anyone who would listen about this amazing burger that I ate in my dream.
 Well sometimes dreams do come true kids.
 Two of my favorite foods became one on the very next day.

 This is the smallest batch of pasta I have ever made, but I didn’t have the patience to wait till the next get together to try these burgers!
 It’s like the song says: One is the loneliest number of burgers that you’ll ever make.

 A quick sear gives the burgers an important flavor they wouldn’t get from just boiling inside the pasta.
 It also gets the cooking process started.
+You need to cook these to your desired doneness now because the cheeseburger won’t cook much more inside the ravioli.

-American on top so it tastes like a burger.
+American on top so it tastes like a burger!

-Wrap it up!
+A huge cheeseburger ravioli.
 Seal it nice and tight so it doesn’t break while boiling.

-After 6-8 minutes it’s perfect.
-The pasta is thick so it takes longer to cook than normal fresh pasta, which is good cause the burger needs to cook a bit longer too.
+The pasta is thick so it takes longer to cook than normal fresh pasta, which is good cause the burger needs to warm up.
+Just looks like a huge ravioli on a bun.
+But when you slice into it, it’s much more.
+So much more.

 Cheeseburger Ravioli Burger